yuhko-msft/microsoft-graph-docs/api-reference/v1.0/resources/tasklist.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a list created by a user in Microsoft To Do that contains one or more [Task](./task.md) resources.

-This resource supports
+This resource supports:
-* Adding your data to custom properties as [open extensions](/graph/extensibility-overview)
+* Adding your data to custom properties as [open extensions](/graph/extensibility-overview).
-* Using [delta query](/graph/delta-query-overview) to track incremental additions, deletions and updates.
+* Using [delta query](/graph/delta-query-overview) to track incremental additions, deletions, and updates.

 Inherits from [baseTaskList](../resources/basetasklist.md).